mintty/mintty/wiki/Tips.md

 occur in all pty-based terminals (like xterm, rxvt etc).

 Cygwin 3.1.0 compensates for this issue via the ConPTY API of Windows 10.
+On MSYS2, its usage can be enabled by setting MSYS=enable_pcon or changing the default during installation.

 As a workaround on older versions of Cygwin or Windows, you can use [winpty](https://github.com/rprichard/winpty) as a wrapper to invoke